 >> See also: Budget Travel Guide: Experience Bamberg In 1 Day

 Bayreuth is the largest town in the Upper Franconia region and rich in culture and history.
 The city has become most famous for hosting the Richard Wagner Festival, an annual music and theatre festival focused on operas written by the 19th-century German composer Richard Wagner.
 Bayreuth is also home to numerous museums and baroque buildings.
-Perhaps take a look at this video to get a visual of Bayreuth.
+You’ll get a great overview of the Upper Franconia town in this in-depth post about Bayreuth; perhaps also take a look at in-depth post about Bayreuth to get a visual of the city.

 9. Visiting Medieval Castles & Villages